HariSekhon/DevOps-Bash-tools/README.md

   - `bitbucket_ssh_delete_public_keys.sh` - uploads SSH keys from local files or standard input to the currently authenticated BitBucket account.
 Specify pubkey files (default: `~/.ssh/id_rsa.pub`) or read from standard input for piping from adjacent tools

 See also [Knowledge Base notes for Git](https://github.com/HariSekhon/Knowledge-Base/blob/main/git.md).

+### Markdown

+Maintain your Git `README.md` and similar Markdown documentation well.

+- `markdown/*`:
+  - `markdown_generate_index.sh` - generates a markdown index list from the headings in a given markdown file such as `README.md`
+  - `markdown_replace_index.sh` - replaces a markdown index section in a given markdown file using `markdown_generate_index.sh`
+  - `markdown_replace_repos.sh` - replaces the repos block of a given markdown file.
+Used to keep my GitHub repos Other Repos sections updated
+  - `mdl_list_indentations.sh`- runs Markdownlint `mdl` command and prefixes the spaces count to each offending line of MD005 (inconsistent list indentations).
+Workaround for [Markdownlint issue #1514](https://github.com/DavidAnson/markdownlint/issues/1514)
+  - `markdown_list_indentations.sh` - prefixes number of spaces before each list item for comparison to MarkdownLint MD005 inconsistent list indentation error

 ### CI/CD - Continuous Integration / Continuous Deployment